NYU-Molecular-Pathology/Methylation/dockerScripts/readme.md

 # Install Docker Methylation Pipeline

- 1. Install Docker, even if you already have it: https://www.docker.com/products/docker-desktop/
+ 1. Install the latest Docker Desktop, even if you already have it: https://www.docker.com/products/docker-desktop/
  2. Open Docker from /Applications/Docker.app and Login
  3. Open Settings the the top left corner of the Docker window
  4. Go to "Kubernetes" in the left-side menu, check "Enable Kubernetes", and click Apply and restart.